How to Qualify for Licensure

 Teacher candidates or other professional educators must take The Praxis Series® tests to be issued a license in Arkansas.

-Applicants for the three-year Initial license must provide evidence of successful completion of the appropriate Principles of Learning and Teaching test or the appropriate subject-specific pedagogy exam.
+Applicants for standard license must provide evidence of successful completion of the appropriate Principles of Learning and Teaching test or the appropriate subject-specific pedagogy exam.

-In Arkansas, initial applicants and applicants adding additional areas to a current license must take the appropriate Praxis II tests for each area of certification sought.
+In Arkansas, initial applicants and applicants adding additional areas to a current license must take the appropriate Praxis Subject Assessments for each area of certification sought.